nickyongth/nickyongth/README.md

-Hi there!
-I'm Nicky Ong 👋
+## 🙋🏻‍♂️ Hello, I'm Nicky Ong!

-🌐 Location: Seattle, WA

-🎓 Education: Currently pursuing a Master of Science in Business Analytics at the University of Washington, with a strong foundation in Business Administration from The Ohio State University.

-📊 Profession: Data Analyst with over 3 years of experience at NielsenIQ in Malaysia, where I've honed my skills in data analysis, sales strategy, and predictive modeling.

-🛠 Skills: Proficient in Python, SQL, R, and various data visualization tools.
-My technical toolkit includes libraries like Scikit-learn, PyTorch, Matplotlib, Seaborn, Plotly, Pandas, NumPy, NLTK, and Beautiful Soup.
+My journey into data analytics ignited with Spotify Wrapped – a revelation of how music preferences could unfold intricate stories about personality and lifestyle.
+This epiphany, merging my love for puzzles and discovery, propelled me to uncover meaningful insights and trends through data.

+Currently, I'm enriching my expertise with a Master's Degree in Business Analytics at the University of Washington.
+Beyond numbers and charts, you'll find me relishing a game of tennis, embarking on spontaneous road trips, or setting new personal bests in the gym.
+My pursuit is a blend of analytical rigor and a zest for life's varied experiences.

+### 🛠️ Tools

+- **Programming:** Python (NumPy, Pandas, Scikit-learn, NLTK, PyTorch), R, SQL
+- **Visualization & Statistical Software:** Tableau, Data Visualization, Machine Learning
+- **Machine Learning:** Regressions, Random Forest, SVM, XGBoost, Unsupervised Learning, Deep Learning

+### 📚 Projects

-💡 Projects: I've worked on diverse projects like hotel reservation cancellation prediction, diamond price prediction, and sports analytics, focusing on accuracy, efficiency, and actionable insights.
+Discover my diverse projects like hotel reservation cancellation prediction, diamond price prediction, and sports analytics in my [portfolio](Your-Portfolio-Link).

-📈 Passion: I'm passionate about translating complex data into strategic business decisions and actionable insights.
-My work has enabled significant cost savings and process improvements in sales data analysis.

-🔍 Looking Forward: Eager to explore the intersection of data analytics and machine learning in business contexts.
-I'm continuously learning and seeking to collaborate on innovative projects and ideas.

-👥 Let's Connect!
-Feel free to browse my repositories and connect with me on LinkedIn
+### 👋🏻 Connect with Me

+Let's connect on [LinkedIn](https://www.linkedin.com/in/nicky-ong/) and explore collaborations and new opportunities.